"Why would contractors do work which they aren't paid?"

 4. the contractor’s person preparing the invoices to the client isn’t familiar with the construction site conditions or the construction work that’s been completed

-Most construction contracts will change and vary from the works that were originally tendered for and priced.
+Most construction projects will change and vary from the works that were originally tendered for and priced.
 Construction contractors must ensure that they are paid for all additional work.
 Variations occur for a number of reasons including:

 1. additional scope – extra work which wasn’t allowed for in the client’s tender document and consequently wasn’t priced by the contractor